Wildlife

 Protected areas

-The various protected areas cover more than 25% of the territory.
-These areas include national parks, which are open to the public; sanctuaries, where the protection of wildlife habitat goes hand in hand with human activities; nature reserves, where traditional human activities already present continue in coexistence with animal life; and finally strict nature reserves, which are exclusively dedicated to nature, with a formal prohibition on introducing any human activity.
-In Sri Lanka, the government's Department of Wildlife Conservation has a good infrastructure and has had the excellent idea of recruiting staff from the local population, thus benefiting from their knowledge of the terrain and their experience.
-Former poachers have become rangers or guides, attracted by a stable job and a higher salary than their former (and illegal) activity.
+The various protected areas cover 26.5% of the island's territory.
+These include national parks, which are open to the public; sanctuaries, where the protection of wildlife habitats goes hand in hand with the development of human activities; nature reserves, where traditional human activities already present continue in coexistence with animal life; and finally, strict nature reserves, dedicated exclusively to nature, with a formal ban on the introduction of the slightest human activity.
+In Sri Lanka, the government's Departmentof Wildlife Conservation has a high-quality infrastructure and has had the excellent idea of recruiting staff from the local population, thus benefiting from their local knowledge and experience.
+Former poachers have become rangers or guides, attracted by the stability of their jobs and the higher remuneration than their former (and illegal) activities.
 The preservation of these natural sites is also supported by Sri Lankan religious and cultural traditions.
-Buddhism, the main religion of the island, advocates respect for life in all its forms, and Ayurvedic medicine, an ancestral traditional culture, takes advantage of the benefits of nature (plants, flowers, essences...) to concoct its treatments.
+Buddhism, the island's main religion, advocates respect for life in all its forms, and Ayurvedic medicine, an ancestral traditional culture, draws on the benefits of nature (plants, flowers, essences...) to concoct its treatments.
 These elements greatly facilitate the establishment of natural protected areas and the support of local populations.
-In 2021, international organizations rank Sri Lanka in the top 20 in the world for biodiversity.